tokee/panoscripts/README.md

 Creating multiple smaller tiles is lighter than creating a single large image and the tool `vips` is capable of merging these tiles into a single image with ease.

+The challenge here is to avoid visible seams between the tiles.
+This is done by having an intermediate overlap between tiles.
+It has not been researched how large that overlap should be and it probably depends on the image.
+The driving problem that leas to this script was a 160000x12924 pixel image and when cut into tiles of 16284x16384 pixels, an overlap of 8000 was needed to make the seams invisible.

 ### add_masks.sh